AshishPandey90/DataRequestInterface/README.md

-# MedicalData
+# Data Reques Interface

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.
+It used and customized some angular components such as tables and forms to generate the frontend interface.

 ## Development server